CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

    If you change the dependency files commit so that you can track what worked and what didn't.
 6. Build the environment following the instructions to [build the environment](#obtainingbuilding-the-environment).
-   (Obviously, you'll have to build the generic images not pull them.)
+   (Obviously, you'll have to build the generic image not pull it.)
 7. Follow the instructions to [run the environment](#the-environment) with your target deployment option.
    If everything goes well (we suggested checking that all your dependencies are there and importing the complex ones), pin your dependencies following the instructions to [freeze the environment](#freeze-the-environment).
-8. Push your generic images (run and dev with the root user) to some registry if not done already.
+8. Push your generic image (the one with the root user) to some registry if not done already.
    This will be handy for you, for sharing it with your teammates, and when you open-source your project later.
-    1. Find a public (or private for teammates) repository to push your generic images.
+    1. Find a public (or private for teammates) repository to push your generic image.
        E.g., your personal Docker Hub registry has free unlimited public repositories.
-    2. Push the generic images to the registry you chose.
+    2. Push the generic image to the registry you chose.
        ```bash
        # Don't include the tag.
-All relevant tags will be pushed.
+All relevant tags will be pushed (i.e. latest and commit-tagged).
        ./template.sh push_generic FULL_IMAGE_NAME_WITH_REGISTRY
        ```
     3. Add this link to the TODO ADD PULL_IMAGE_NAME in